Andrewhall2469/AndroidAntiTheft_Demo/README.md

 Master Reset The Device

-Pull Location Co-Ordinates into a file on Google Drive - UNFINISHED
+Pull Location Co-Ordinates into a file on Google Drive

-Pull Device Details into a file on Google Drive - UNFINISHED
+Pull Device Details into a file on Google Drive

 Take a Camera Picture an pull it into a file on Google Drive - UNFINISHED